-The Fire Department has been an integral part of the Massena community for over 100 years.
-The Massena Fire Department is a combination Career/Volunteer Fire Department comprised of 9 Career Firefighters and 52 Volunteer Firefighters.
-The Massena Fire Station is located at 34 Andrews Street, and is staffed 24 hours a day, 365 days a year by the Career Firefighters.
+The fire department has been an integral part of the Massena community for over 120 years.
+The Massena Fire Department is a combination career/volunteer fire department comprised of 9 career firefighters and 50 volunteer firefighters.
+The Massena fire station is located at 34 Andrews Street, and is staffed 24 hours a day, 365 days a year by career firefighters.

-The Career Firefighters are also responsible for Code Enforcement in the Village and Town of Massena.
-This allows both the Town and Village of Massena to have an effective, professional, and cost saving approach to Code Enforcement.
-The Career staff provides Code Enforcement Officers and Building Safety Inspectors Monday through Friday 8am - 4:30pm, and Emergency Code Enforcement 24 hours a day, 7 days a week.
+Career firefighters also perform Code Enforcement in the Village and Town of Massena.
+This allows both the Town and Village to have a professional yet cost saving approach to Code Enforcement.
+The career staff provides Code Enforcement Officers and Building Safety Inspectors, Monday through Friday 8am - 4:30pm.

 Three major rivers, The St. Lawrence River, The Raquette River, and the Grasse River.